Connect with Us Remotely

-The Bill Coplin Endowed Policy Studies Scholarship will provide support for students majoring in the Maxwell School’s undergraduate policy studies major.
+The Bill Coplin Policy Studies Scholarship will provide support for students majoring in the Maxwell School’s undergraduate policy studies major.

 The scholarship honors one of the School’s most distinctive and influential faculty members, and the unique undergraduate program he has directed for more than 40 years.